florentgiovannone/SEB-Project-3-front-end/README.md

 ## Build Code Process
 Dinul and I initiated the project by seting up the MVC structure and the react framework.
 We were particulary proud of the add wine to cave function for both front and back end and the change password functionallity which gave added value to the final product
+Highlights of our collaboration include:

+- **WinesList:** A component for displaying Wines.
+- **WinesCard:** A page component for detailed wines information.
+- **API Integration:** Utilized `fetch` to retrieve wine data from MongoDB.
+- **State Management:** Employed React hooks (`useState`, `useEffect`) for efficient data management and fetching.
+- **ChangePassword:** A function to give the user the possibility to change password
+- **AddWine:** A function to favourite wines.

+On a personal note, my contributions included:
+- Handling most of the frontend development tasks, such as mapping the fetched API data.
+- Designing the overall look of the app using Bulma.
+- Developing the entire logic for both the frontend and backend aspects of the "add to cave" functionality.

 ### Change password component
+For the handle change password, we had both a front-end and a back-end part:

 #### Front End
+For the front end, we needed to fetch the current user with the userId.
+Then, we updated the user's information with the provided data.
+Additionally, we implemented error handling to manage cases where incorrect information was provided.
 ```jsx
     async function handleChangePassword() {
         try {